B i o g r a p h y

 He has taught music theory classes at the Yale Department of Music, the Educational Center for the Arts in New Haven, and the Long Island Conservatory of Music.

-Recent recognitions include selection into the Chicago Ensemble’s Discover America IX concert series, selection and performance by the One Ounce Opera: Fresh Squeezed Ounce of Art Song concert, inclusion in the NewMusicShelf anthology for new art song (mezzo-soprano), and a 2019 New Works Grant from the Queens, NY Council on the Arts.
+Recent composition recognitions include selection by the Locrian Chamber Players for performance of his work during the 2020 concert season, selection into the Chicago Ensemble’s Discover America IX concert series, selection and performance by the One Ounce Opera: Fresh Squeezed Ounce of Art Song concert, inclusion in the NewMusicShelf anthology for new art song (mezzo-soprano), and a 2019 New Works Grant from the Queens, NY Council on the Arts.